artefactual/atom-docs/admin-manual/customization/config-files.rst

 * Another Symfony 1.x configuration file
 * More details at: http://symfony.com/legacy/doc/reference/1_4/en/05-factories
-* Useful for changing logging options, user authentication (LDAP), etc
+* Useful for changing logging options, user class (e.g. LDAP or CAS), etc
 * We don't recommend changing this file unless you know what you're doing!
 * See: :ref:`maintenance-logging` for some ideas on how to work with these settings to change or improve logging in AtoM